Exmouth railway station: History

 The original station consisted of a single platform with a track on either side.
 It was rebuilt with four platform faces, opening on 20 July 1924.
 An engine shed was provided from the earliest days on the east side of the station, opposite the platforms.
 It was closed on 8 November 1963 following the introduction of DMU services on the line.

+General goods traffic was withdrawn in September 1965 although coal was still handled at the station and the dock line continued in use until 4 December 4 1967.
 The signal box was closed on 10 March 1968 after which only one train was allowed south of and only one platform of the four-platform station was required.
 The station building was demolished and replaced with the present building.
 A single face (the old platform 2) was opened on 2 May 1976.
 The eastern side of the station was used for a new road which opened on 10 December 1981; the town's bus station and a swimming and sports centre are also built on the old station site.

 Following the privatisation of British Rail the station was operated by Wales & West from 1997 to 2001 and Wessex Trains from 14 October 2001 until 31 March 2006 when operation of the station transferred to Great Western Railway.